alan-turing-institute/AI-workflows/workflows/sciml-bench/README.md

 ./build.sh
 ```

-This script will try to use singularities [fakeroot
+This script will try to use singularity's [fakeroot
 support](https://sylabs.io/guides/main/user-guide/fakeroot.html) if you run as a
 non-root user.
 If this is not supported on your system you can run the script as
 root.